-So if a box curriculum makes you feel more comfortable to homeschool, then go buy one!
+So if a box curriculum makes you feel more comfortable homeschooling, then go buy one!

-But if you feel like you’ve outgrown your box curriculum and you’re curiuos to see what else is out there – don’t be afraid to try something new!
+But if you feel like you’ve outgrown your box curriculum and you’re curious to see what else is out there – don’t be afraid to try something new!

 Do you use a box curriculum?
 Have you used one in the past?